 GRE: An official GRE score report sent directly to the University from ETS is required.
 The test must have been taken within the past five (5) years.
 A combined minimum GRE score of 294 for the verbal and quantitative sections is recommended.
 The analytical writing score is also evaluated.
 Candidates who have previously earned a master’s degree are exempt from the GRE requirement.

-- When you apply through our free online application, the University’s GRE Institutional Code Number is 5325.
+- When you apply through our free online application, the University’s GRE institutional code number is 5325.

-- When you apply through OTCAS, the University’s GRE Institutional Code Number is 7352.
+- When you apply through OTCAS, the University’s GRE institutional code number is 7352.

 Resume: Include a current resume with your application.

 Prerequisites: Admissions recommends that all prerequisite course work be no more than 5 years old.
 This is a recommendation and is preferred, it is not a requirement to apply.
 You will be asked to provide official transcripts during the application process.